ericoc/seizures.ericoc.com/readme.md

 I felt like InfluxDB was originally a good choice for this project to learn more about the technology and its functionality as a time-series database.

 However, I am more comfortable with MySQL, and was not ready for InfluxDB 2.0, so I began using MariaDB with SQLAlchemy in mid-April 2023.
+As of July 2023, I am also considering PostgreSQL, possibly with PostGIS.

 The current table schema can be found at [seizures.sql](seizures.sql)